 Many marriages face this same question today, even Christian marriages!

 So often women feel shame over marriage issues, even if those issues are a result of their husband’s sin and not their own.
-This is perhaps especially true in Christian marriages because we have that deep desire to be the godly wife we know God wants us to be.
+This is perhaps especially true in Christian marriages because we have that deep desire to live out the characteristics of a godly wife we know God wants us to be.

 Because we’re ashamed, we hide our problems from others and put up a good front.